airbnb/ottr/docs/SUPPORT.md

 - PanOS 8.x does not use HTTP Headers to pass API Tokens into the request but rather passes the credentials through the URL.
-If the runtime does not execute successfully, credentials being leaked within CloudWatch Logs.
+If the runtime does not execute successfully, credentials are leaked within CloudWatch Logs.
 If possible upgrade PanOS to 9.x or later.
 - F5 14.x has an /etc/hosts.allow configuration which blocks
   SSH traffic if you have it enabled.
 You will need to add the IP Ranges from